andrew/ultimate-awesome/README.md

 - [awesome-android-tech-sources](https://github.com/yshrsmz/awesome-android-tech-sources) - Curated list of awesome Android tech podcasts, blogs and mail magazines.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-project-catalogue](https://github.com/amirisback/awesome-project-catalogue) - Check this out ! all awesome project from amirisback.
+- [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [awesome-soft](https://github.com/anton-kotik/awesome-soft) - A collection of awesome software.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.